THE NEED FOR SPECIALIST ADVICE:

 There will be an additional charge for attending a Tribunal Hearing of £750 per day (excluding VAT).
 Generally, we would allow 1-3 days depending on the complexity of your case.

-Counsel’s fees estimated between £850 to £2,500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation)
+Counsel’s fees estimated between £850 to £2,500 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s fees will attract VAT at 20% in addition.

 In certain circumstances we are able to offer to take your case on a no win no fee basis.